Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

-Pair $(p,q)$ is then chosen as that lowest order-$p$ model meeting a target approximation error.
-This selection criteria is illustrated in Fig.~\ref{Fig:ApproxError} for three different autocorrelation functions derived from Table~\ref{tab:Scenarios}, considering a model order of up to $p=20$, and $T=100$.
-These examples show how the model order is affected by the different sources of correlation.
+Pair $(p,q)$ is then chosen as that lowest order-$p$ model meeting a target error.
+This selection criteria is illustrated in Fig.~\ref{Fig:ApproxError} for three different autocorrelation functions derived from Table~\ref{tab:Scenarios}, considering $T\!=\!100$ and a model order of up to $p=20$.
+These examples show how the order is affected by the different sources of correlation.